Rapa Nui people: Music

 Rapa Nui traditional music consists of choral singing and chanting accompanied by instruments including conch shell trumpets, percussive dancers, accordions, and kauaha, a percussion instrument created from the jaw bone of a horse.
 Modern Rapanui music has had Latin American influences creating new genres such as the Rapa Nui style of tango.
 Matato'a, one of the most famous musical groups on the island, promotes traditional styles of dance and music.

 Tattoos

 Like in other Polynesian islands, tattoos and body paintings had a fundamentally spiritual connotation.
 In some cases the tattoos were considered a receptor for divine strength or mana.
 They were manifestations of the Rapa Nui culture.
 Priests, warriors and chiefs had more tattoos than the rest of the population, as a symbol of their hierarchy.
 Both men and women were tattooed to represent their social class.
 Tattoos, as well as other forms of art in Rapa Nui, blends anthropomorphic and zoomorphic imagery.
 Nowadays, young people are bringing back Rapa Nui tattoos as an important part of their culture and local artists base their creations on traditional motifs.

 The tattooing process was performed with bone needles and combs called Uhi made out of bird or fish bones.
 The ink was made out of natural products, primarily from the burning of Ti leaves (Cordyline terminalis) and sugar cane.

 Cuisine

+Pascuense cuisine, otherwise known as Easter Island cuisine or Rapa Nui cuisine incorporates the influences of the Indigenous Rapa Nui people and Latin America.
+Notable ingredients include seafood such as fish, octopus (heke), eel, sea snails (pipi) and crustaceans (lobster), as well as sweet potato, taro, banana, pineapple, coconut, pumpkin, and poultry, pork and lamb meat.

+Traditional foods include umu, meat, fish, vegetables and fruit wrapped in banana leaves and roasted in umu pae – an earth oven.
+Po'e, pudding made of mashed bananas, pumpkin and flour is baked in the umu pae as well.
+Other favorite dishes are tunu ahi, fish grilled on hot stones, or ceviche.
+Pascuense cuisine also includes meat dishes, such as pork or mutton ribs.